-Temperatures ramp up to their highest in July and August, often surpassing 30°C and offering up 11 hours of sunshine each day.
+Temperatures are at to their highest in July and August, often surpassing 30°C and offering up to 11 hours of sunshine each day.
 While the city can get pretty humid, there’s no better time to explore New York’s islands.
 Set sail on the ferry to Coney Island and pitch up on the beach, or glide around the Statue of Liberty and snap a selfie or two with the city’s biggest icon.
-Back on dry land, check out The High Line, an elevated trainline balanced above the Meatpacking District and Chelsea.
-This slice of New York has been transformed into a style hotbed and is the place to be seen in the big city.
+Back on dry land, check out The High Line, an elevated train line balanced above the Meatpacking District and Chelsea.
+This slice of New York has been transformed into a style hotbed and is the place to be seen.
 Walk in the park’s gardens or stretch out in one of the coveted lounges and celeb-spot from the comfort of your lounger.

-Things tend to get pretty busy between Thanksgiving (22nd of November) and Christmas as it’s the school holidays for mini New Yorkers.
+Things tend to get pretty busy between Thanksgiving – the 22nd of November - and Christmas as it’s the school holidays for mini New Yorkers.
 If you’ve got a colony of kids, we’d suggest opting for summer, instead – especially if you’ve got a pushchair to navigate.
 There’s loads on offer around the city for little ones at this time of year, too.
-Watch outdoor screenings of Disney favourites in Central Park, nibble your way through cupcake tours in Brookyln and visit the famous Children’s Museum of Manhattan – a perfect spot for kids under six.
+Watch outdoor screenings of Disney favourites in Central Park, nibble your way through cupcake tours in Brooklyn and visit the famous Children’s Museum of Manhattan – a perfect spot for kids under six.

 The The Candlewood Suites New York City Times Square is just a 10 minutes’ stroll from the world-famous Times Square and is right next to the Empire State Building too.